Labs

 Challenge

-From a previous journalism product, understand how implementing AI changes its use, design an interface for that use, and build a consumer-ready product.
+From a previous journalism product, understand how implementing AI changes its use, then design an interface for that use, and build a consumer-ready product.

 Goal